 Mapme provides a powerful feature to add drawings of shapes and lines on your interactive maps.

-Drawings are now part of the Custom Map Layers feature.
-Therefore, drawings are very flexible and can be added to:
+Drawings are very flexible and can be added to:

 - The map overview